Welcome to the web site for the 6994th Security Squadron.

-This squadron is still the most highly decorated squadron in the history of the current Air Force Intelligence and Surveillance Agency and all of its predecessor organizations.
+This squadron is still the most highly decorated squadron in the history of the current 25th Air Force and all of its predecessor organizations.

 This web site is dedicated to the “back-enders” and all support personnel of the 6994th Security Squadron who served in the Southeast-Asian conflict back in the 1960’s and 1970’s.
 The purpose of this site is to provide information about the mission and the people of the 6994th Security Squadron who served during the Vietnam War.

 “We are a group of rapidly aging and steadily disappearing veterans, of a war that was fought with skills and talents not normally associated with the military, nor understood by the general public.
 Our pride is in accomplishments that are often secret, and memories are about things that happened, but will be officially denied”. – Bill Mahan (FTVA), 15 June, 2008